-The Board believes his perspective and experience as a former chief executive officer of other publicly traded companies and his experience as an executive and as a member of the board of directors of other companies in the enterprise software industry benefits the Board and the Audit Committee.
+The Board believes Mr. Sullivan's perspective and experience as a former chief executive officer of other publicly traded companies and his experience as an executive and as a member of the board of directors of other companies in the enterprise software industry benefits the Board and the Audit Committee.